Skip to content

 g Jump to beginning

-/error Search forward for "error"
+/pattern Search forward

 n Next search match